THU-luvision/OmniSeg3D/README.md

 ## Installation

-NOTE: Our project is implemented based on the [ngp_pl](https://github.com/kwea123/ngp_pl) project and the requirements are the same as ngp_pl basically.
+NOTE: Our project is implemented based on the [ngp_pl](https://github.com/kwea123/ngp_pl) project and the requirements are the same as ngp_pl except for the `SAM` and a customized `CUDA extension`.

 ### Hardware